Check out 16 Return-To-Work Programs In India For Ambitious Women Like You!

 This is the process I understood from watching the news about the scheme, but haven’t ascertained it yet –

 Women have a prime role to play in gold monetization, as they are traditionally the custodians of the yellow metal in Indian households.
-While we still need to wait-and-watch this one, it’s an investment option we should keep our eyes and ears open for.
+We still need to wait-and-watch this one, it’s an investment option we should keep our eyes and ears open for.

 And whatever investment option you choose, be patient.